President Barack Obama's landmark visit to Myanmar, known by the U.S. as Burma, brings up an unusual problem of protocol: What does he call it?

 As the country has opened up politically, shifting from five decades of direct military rule, the linguistic battle lines have blurred some.

 The U.S., Britain, Canada and New Zealand still officially refer it to it as Burma.
-But as the relations with the reformist government of President Thein Sein have blossomed in past year and dignitaries have beaten a path to his door, they have become less dogmatic about using the old name.
+But as the relations with the reformist government of President Thein Sein have blossomed in past year and dignitaries have beaten a path to his door, they've become less dogmatic about using the old name.

 Last December, when Secretary of State Hillary Rodham Clinton became the highest-ranking U.S. visitor to Myanmar in 56 years, she mostly referred to it as "this country" and did the same this September when she met Thein Sein in New York and announced easing of sanctions.
 Visiting U.S. senators have used both names.
 Even at congressional hearings in Washington, there's an occasional mention of "Myanmar."